Titus Hutchinson: Career

 After opening a law office in his home in Woodstock, Vermont in 1799, Hutchinson had a successful practice.
-In 1801 he was appointed postmaster and held that office for three years; in 1803 he was appointed State's Attorney for Windsor County, and he served until 1813.
+In 1801, he was appointed postmaster and held that office for three years; in 1803 he was appointed State's Attorney for Windsor County, and he served until 1813.
 Between 1804 and 1825 he represented Woodstock in the legislature nine times.
-In 1810 he became one of the Trustees of the University of Vermont.
+In 1810, he became one of the Trustees of the University of Vermont.
 Hutchinson served as United States Attorney for Vermont from 1813 to 1821.
-In 1824 he was a candidate for U.S. Senate, coming in third.
-In 1825 he was selected by the legislature to serve as an associate justice of the Vermont Supreme Court.
+In 1824, he was a candidate for U.S. Senate, coming in third.
+In 1825, he was selected by the legislature to serve as an associate justice of the Vermont Supreme Court.
 In 1831, he succeeded Samuel Prentiss as Chief Justice, and John C. Thompson was named to the Associated Justice position vacated by Hutchinson.
 He served as chief justice until 1833.

 Hutchinson was probably removed from his position on the Vermont Supreme Court due to his involvement with the Anti-Masonic Party.
 He was almost elected United States representative in 1833, winning the highest vote total in the general election and the first runoff, but losing in the second runoff to Horace Everett.

 Hutchinson became involved with the abolitionist Liberty Party and was their candidate for governor of Vermont in 1841; he received 6% of the vote and deprived the other candidates of a majority, sending the election to the state legislature.
-He ran on the Liberty ticket for United States representative three times (in 1843, 1844, and 1846), receiving as much as 15% of the vote and twice forcing a runoff election by depriving Whig Jacob Collamer of a majority.
+He ran on the Liberty ticket for the United States representative three times (in 1843, 1844, and 1846), receiving as much as 15% of the vote and twice forcing a runoff election by depriving Whig Jacob Collamer of a majority.

 Hutchinson served as a presidential elector twice, for John Quincy Adams in 1824 and William Henry Harrison in 1836.

 Hutchinson held strong anti-slavery views and was a part of the Underground Railroad helping slaves escape to Canada; a tunnel existed from his house in Woodstock to nearby Kedron Brook.